Skid Row (American band): Skid Row and Slave to the Grind (1989–1992)

 Shortly thereafter, at another show, Bach put on a T-shirt proclaiming the anti-gay slogan "AIDS Kills Fags Dead" as a spoof of the slogan for the insecticide Raid, "Raid Kills Bugs Dead".
 The shirt was previously given to him by a fan, as Bach was seen wearing the year prior.
-On MTV News Bach dismissed the controversy saying "I don't see what the big deal is really but I guess if someone wore a T-shirt saying "Cancer Kills Grandma's Dead" I'd probably be a little bit pissed too."
+On MTV News Bach dismissed the controversy saying "I don't see what the big deal is really but I guess if someone wore a T-shirt saying 'Cancer Kills Grandmas Dead' I'd probably be a little bit pissed too."
 Bach eventually expressed regret over the incident, claiming that he did not read the slogan before putting the shirt on, even though he wore it for a photo shoot in Metal Edge magazine.
 The band also recorded a cover of the Sex Pistols' "Holidays in the Sun" for the Make A Difference Foundation release Stairway to Heaven/Highway to Hell.

 Skid Row returned to the studio with Wagener in 1990 to record its second studio album Slave to the Grind.
 The album was released in June 1991 and debuted at number one on the Billboard 200, reaching 2× platinum status without any radio hits.
 It was a departure for the band; while Skid Row was an album that followed the typical 1980s band formula, Slave to the Grind had a heavier sound.
 Skid Row once again went out on a worldwide tour that lasted over a year, including a leg supporting Guns N' Roses in 1991 and an appearance at Monsters of Rock in Castle Donington in 1992.
 The band then took out Pantera, Soundgarden, L.A.
 Guns and Love/Hate as supporting acts as part of the tour supporting Slave to the Grind.
-Skid Row had originally asked upcoming grunge band Nirvana to open for them but they declined, saying that Skid Row was "too homophobic", relating to the Sebastian Bach T-shirt incident.
+Skid Row had originally asked then-upcoming grunge band Nirvana to open for them but they declined, saying that Skid Row was "too homophobic", relating to the Sebastian Bach T-shirt incident.
 Coincidentally, an earlier incarnation of Nirvana was briefly also named Skid Row.